dart-lang/build/build_config/README.md

 `build.yaml` configuration should be published to pub with the package and checked in to source control.
-Whenever a package is published with a `build.yaml` it should mark a `dependency` on `build_config` to ensure that the package consuming the config has a compatible versions.
+Whenever a package is published with a `build.yaml` it should mark a `dependency` on `build_config` to ensure that the package consuming the config has a compatible version.
 Breaking version changes which do not impact the configuration file format will be clearly marked in the changelog.